e0828330/indexer/README.md

 Text Indexer & Similarity Retrieval

+NOTE: Updated for Exercise 2 to get back the readme for Exercise 1
+      do git reset --hard exercise1

 1. Usage

 A runnable jar can be created by running 'ant' in the root directory.